kikrishn/Blog/_posts/2021-02-10-lebesgue-ftc.md

 [absolutely continuous][12] with respect to $m$, written $\mu \ll m$.

 <div class=boxed markdown=1>
-As an exercise, do you see why this condition is "obviously" necessary?
+As an exercise, do you see why this condition is necessary?
 If
 $\mu \not \ll m$, why don't we have a chance of writing $\mu = m_f$ for any $f$?
 </div>